Joohyun-Lee/ReionKit/README.md

 1) Initialize a simulation object
 2) Run analysis on a slice of the simulated ionization field (binary; np.bool dtype)

+For more info about inputs and outputs, refer to functions.py

 ---
 Example code
 ```